 The Nahanni River is the most iconic river in Canada’s North.
 Flowing 550 Km in total, it snakes past the tallest peaks in the Mackenzie Mountains then plunges almost 100 m over Virginia Falls.
-It then passes through 4 towering and spectacular canyons before its waters merge with the Liard River, destined for the Arctic Ocean.
-Surrounded by a National Park in 1974 and a UNESCO World Heritage Site in 1978, the Nahanni’s incredible scenery, indigenous history and relatively easy whitewater paddling have made this Canada’s canoeing mecca.
-This 13 day expedition begins upstream of Virginia Falls at Rabbitkettle Lake and provides an opportunity to experience almost everything that Nahanni National Park and the river have to offer including the tufamounds and the incredible canyons of the Nahanni River.
+Surrounded by a National Park in 1974 and a UNESCO World Heritage Site in 1978, the Nahanni’s incredible scenery, indigenous history and legendary whitewater paddling have made this Canada’s canoeing mecca.
+This 14 day expedition begins 125km upstream of Virginia Falls at Rabbitkettle Lake and provides an opportunity to experience almost everything that Nahanni National Park and the river have to offer including views of the Cirque of the Unclimbables, the Rabbitkettle tufamounds and the incredible canyons of the Nahanni River.

 |Arrive in Fort Simpson before noon, met by guides, lunch in Fort Simpson, debrief and gear selection prior to charter flight departure to Rabbit Kettle Lake at 3pm.
 Stunning flight into the heart of the Mackenzie Mountains, including Ram Plateau and the Nahanni Range.
 In the evening, if there Nahanni National Parks Staff available, they will guide you on an interpretive hike to explore Rabbit Kettle Hot Spring and Tufa Mounds

 |After Breakfast, Enjoy a guided tour of the magical Rabbitkettle Tufamounds and relax on the beautiful shores of Rabbitkettle Lake, before departing the lake for a paddle downstream in the evening.
 The views of the ragged range are awe inspiring as we paddle downstream.